- NURS FPX 5003 Assessment 3 Identifying Community Health Needs.

 Demographic Characteristics

-The state has a very high elderly persons density; currently, it estimates that about 21% of the residents are persons aged 65 years and above, placing the state among the top in the United States in terms of the proportion of the elderly population (U. S. Census Bureau, 2022).
+The state has a very high elderly population density; currently, it is estimated that about 21% of the residents are people aged 65 years and above, placing the state among the top in the United States in terms of the proportion of the elderly population (U.S. Census Bureau, 2022).

 NURS FPX 5003 Assessment 3 Identifying Community Health Needs

 Florida has ethnic diversity, with Hispanics or Latinos at 26%.
-Four percent of the population is Asian and African Americans make up 16 percent proportion of the total count.
+Four percent of the population is Asian, and African Americans make up 16 percent proportion of the total count.
 By race, African Americans had the highest mortality rate at 9%, followed by Native Americans at 7%, Hispanics at 4% and Asian Americans at 3.
 0%.

-Non-Hispanic whites make the largest demography of whites with a proportion of 52%.
-As a ratio of the current state’s population, the above people constitute 7% of the state’s demographic (U. S. Census Bureau, 2022).
+Non-Hispanic whites make up the largest demographic of whites, with a 52% proportion.
+As a ratio of the current state’s population, the above people constitute 7% of the state’s demographic (U.S. Census Bureau, 2022).
 This diversity is due to the large immigration history within the state and cultural interaction in areas such as Miami and Orlando.

 Also, the global population has been alarmed as an estimated 12% of the global population is diagnosed with diabetes.
 Experts cited that 6% of adults aged 20 and above are affected by this condition, although the prevalence is relatively higher among African American and Hispanic populations.